 I was formally introduced to Korean cuisine and its food tasting experience when my friends from South Korea visited me here in Cebu in 2011.
 After their English studies in Bacolod, my friends, Jinyoung and Yongwoong, decided to drop by for a couple of days before heading back to their home country for work and business.

-Before we move on to my long story-telling, I want to let you know that it’s so amazing on how I’ve known them before seeing each other in person.
+Before we move on to my long story-telling, I want to let you know that it’s so amazing how I’ve known them before seeing each other in person.
 We’ve met on Twitter.

-I was already familiar with the Korean culture.
+I was already familiar with Korean culture.
 I was once and still is, an avid follower of Korean TV programs like Arirang and MBC and had been a massive listener of Korean Pop.
-Not to forget the very attractive and enticing Korean dramas and movies that would definitely make you cry your heart out (even though you don’t understand what they are saying).
+Not to forget the very attractive and enticing Korean dramas and movies that would make you cry your heart out (even though you don’t understand what they are saying).

 But the best thing about learning a new culture (except for studying and mastering their language) is trying their food.
 Yes, let’s talk about Kimchi and everything edible from Korea.

 To those people who are trying to be adventurous with food, they always say that Korean cuisine is an acquired taste.
-I guess it is applicable to all cuisine, specifically those that are new to our sense of sight and taste.
+I guess it applies to all cuisine, specifically those that are new to our sense of sight and taste.

 For so many years, and the enjoyment of having unlimited everything (yes, most of the Korean restaurants here in Cebu offer that), the reason why I keep on coming back for more of this unique and amazing cuisine are these: